beer4all/rclone/docs/content/xrootd.md

 Storage> xrootd
 ** See help for xrootd backend at: https://rclone.org/xrootd/ **

-xrootd host to connect to (probably 'root' )
+xrootd servername, leave blank to use default
 Enter a string value.
-Press Enter for the default (""). path_xroot> root xrootd username (default 'localhost')
+Press Enter for the default ("localhost"). servername>
+Xrootd port, leave blank to use default
 Enter a string value.
-Press Enter for the default (""). user> Xrootd port, leave blank to use default (1094) Enter a string value.
-Press Enter for the default (""). port>Xrootd root path, example (/tmp) and default '/' Enter a string value.
-Press Enter for the default (""). path_to_file> /tmp
+Press Enter for the default ("1094"). port>
+Xrootd root path, example (/tmp)
+Enter a string value.
+Press Enter for the default ("/"). path_to_file> /tmp username
+Enter a string value.
+Press Enter for the default ("userxroot"). user>
+Choice of type of checksum:
+Enter a string value.
+Press Enter for the default ("adler32").
+Choose a number from below, or type in your own value 1 /
+   \ "adler32"
+ 2 / no Checksum
+   \ "none"
+hash_chosen> 2
+Edit advanced config? (y/n)
+y) Yes
+n) No (default)
+y/n> n
 Remote config
 --------------------
 [remote]
 type = xrootd
-path_xroot = root
+servername = localhost
 path_to_file = /tmp
+hash_chosen = none
 --------------------

 y) Yes this is OK (default)
 e) Edit this remote
 d) Delete this remote